 - 2.1 Throughout the creation of a new Local Plan early and ongoing engagement with local communities, businesses and organisations is essential.
 Therefore, a number of thorough and robust stages of consultation are required.
 These enable the development of a comprehensive document, which has been tailored to the needs of the district in terms of strategy and the policies required. - 2.2 Table 1 identifies and describes the main consultation stages which have been followed in order to reach the Publication stage in September 2021.
 It also includes the stages which will follow the Regulation 19 consultation.
-The preparation on the Bassetlaw Local Plan has involved five six consultations which have been identified by the Council as adhering to Regulation 18 requirements-Preparation of a Local Plan.
+The preparation on the Bassetlaw Local Plan has involved seven consultations which have been identified by the Council as adhering to Regulation 18 and Regulation 19 requirements.
 In each instance, any supporting evidence based documents have also been published to enable stakeholders to review them and respond.